simonalbert-book/simonalbert-book.github.io/content/about.md

     weight: -1
 ---

-I am Simon Albert, a design student.
+Hello, my name is Simon, a product design student.

+I'm currently studying for a DNMADe in Object Design in Argentan, France.